hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 ### 1.3 Batch Ingestion Manager

 The platform contains a component for managing different tenant batch ingestion pipelines, *batchingestmanager*.
 The manager is responsible for invoking the tenants pipelines to start the ingestion.
 The pipelines are a black box for the manager, meaning that the manager is only responsible for starting the pipelines and does not need any other information about the pipelines.

 The manager retrieves the service level agreement information about each tenant in JSON form.
 The agreement contains information about each tenant's ingestion interval in seconds.
 The manager is running continuosly, and scheduling the pipelines.
 When the tenant's ingestion interval has ran, the manager checks the tenant's staging input directory location in the platforms HDFS from the service agreement.
 Then the manager checks for new files in the location.
 The manager uses the service level agreement to make sure that the tenant is acting according to the agreement.
 If the tenant has inserted source data into the staging directory with data types not being accepted in the service agreement, the manager will remove them.
 Also the manager checks that the maximum storage amount in the staging directory is not exceeded.
 If the limit is exceeded, the manager will remove files until the storage amount is under the limit.
 The manager also checks that the number of input files is not exceeding the limit, and removes files until amount is under the limit if needed.
 In real production platform, the insertion of new files exceeding the limits would be prevented.

 Finally the manager will call the tenant's ingestion pipeline with each accepted file.
 After all the files are ingested, the manager waits for the interval time amout until checking for the tenant's source data files again.

 ![platform architecture - batch ingest](../images/batch_architecture.png)

-### 1.4 Design for multi-tenancy
+### 1.4 Design for multi-tenancy and performance testing

-TODO: explain multi-tenancy model

-In a real production platform, each tenant would have their own coredms instance running in the platform.
+The platform design which supports batch ingestion contains multiple components, which of some are shared for all tenants and some are dedicated for individual tenants.
+The staging input directory component is shared for all tenants.
+Each tenant has access to their location in HDFS, where they can insert their input data files.
+The other shared component is the batch ingestion manager.
+The manager has information about each tenant's staging input directory location and the specific pipeline.
+The tenant's batch ingestion pipeline is unique component for the tenant.
+The pipeline has information about the tenant HDFS location and data storage.
+In a real production platform, each tenant would have their own data storage component coredms instance in the platform (implemented as shared component due to lack of resources).
 With new platform users the platform would increase infrastructure and when tenants are removed, their instances would be deleted.

 We tested the platform against two different tenants with different level service agreements.
 Both tenants used the same pipeline to emphasize the effect of the service agreement details.
-Both tenants also used the same input data.
+Both tenants also used the same input data formats, but with different values.

 In the first test, we measure the ingestion speed of the two different tenants, when they have different level service agreements.
 Both tenant 1 and tenant 2 have 10 files of 5 000 rows inserted into their corresponding staging file directories provided by the platform.
 One file has size of approximately 2 MB.
 Tenants have the same amount of input data, to point out the effect of maximum ingestion interval total data size defined in the unique service level agreement to ingestion speed.
 Tenant 1 has higher level service agreement, and in this test case the tenant's maximum ingestion interval size limit is not reached.
-Tenant 2 has lower level agreement with stricter maximum intercal size, meaning after ingestion of 3 files, the manager will halt the tenant's pipeline execution for 60 seconds before continuing the ingestion of the input files.
+Tenant 2 has lower level agreement with stricter maximum interval size, meaning after ingestion of 3 files, the manager will halt the tenant's pipeline execution for 60 seconds before continuing the ingestion of the input files.
 In this case the maximum storage and number of files service agreement details are not exceeded.

 Tenant 1 service agreement: